AncientAbysswalker/json-to-resume-renderer/readme.md

 ## Guidelines

-This was a short project written for a quick code project.
+This was a short project written as a response to a technical assignment I was provided.
 The outline provided is as follows:

 1. Convert your resume into a jSON object.
 2. Use jQuery and write a function that gets the above json object as its input and generates